smaht-dac/smaht-portal/docs/source/getting_started.rst

      - test@test.com

-* Many of the objects that you may need for your submissions may already exist on the 4DN web site.
-* We encourage submitters to use existing database items as much as possible.
-* Common reusable items include:

-  * Vendors
-  * Enzymes
-  * Biosources
-  * Protocols

-* For example, if there is an existing biosource (e.g. accession 4DNSRV3SKQ8M for H1-hESC (Tier 1) ) for the new biosample you are creating, you should reference the existing one instead of creating a new one.

 Getting Added as a SMaHT User or Submitter
 ------------------------------------------

-Before you can view protected lab or project data or submit data to the SMaHT system you must be a registered user of the site and have the appropriate access credentials.
+Before you can view protected data or submit data to the SMaHT system you must be a registered user of the site and have the appropriate access credentials.

-* To view lab data that is still in the review phase you must be registered as a member of the lab that produced the data.
+* To view data that is still in the review phase you must be registered as a member of the submission center that produced the data.
-* To submit metadata and files you must be designated as a submitter for a lab
+* To submit metadata and files you must be designated as a submitter for a submission center
 * Most current SMaHT consortia members should already be registered in our system.

 For instructions on creating an account, please see `this page </help/user-guide/account-creation>`_.